Starting with bees in 2026

 What do I need to get started?

-• 5 or 6-frame nucleus of bees, £180 plus.
-These will build up into a full colony during the summer.
+• Six-frame nucleus of bees, approx £200.
+The bees will build up into a full colony during the summer, and may get you some honey in year one.
 We can put you in touch with trusted suppliers of locally-raised nucs.
 We recommend over-wintered nucs, headed by a queen from the previous year.
 See our website page Buying and selling nucs of bees and The price of nucs

 • Later...
-Honey extractor; honey settling tank and a second hive.
+Honey extractor, honey settling tank and a second hive.
 No need to buy an extractor straight away.
-Conwy BK has two communal honey extractor kits, which we hire out to members.
+Conwy BK has three communal honey extractor kits, which we loan out to members.
 Don’t waste your money on junk second-hand galvanized or tin-plated extractors from auction websites, and certainly avoid secondhand beehives from auction websites.
 You could be buying foul brood diseases.

 • Course fee £150